kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 ## A Thank You & an Anecdote About Knuth's Reaction to the Term "Worst-case Optimal"

-Before wrapping up, I want to say thank you to [Chris Ré](https://cs.stanford.edu/~chrismre/), who is a co-inventor of earliest of wcoj algorithms.
+Before wrapping up, I want to say thank you to [Chris Ré](https://cs.stanford.edu/~chrismre/), who is a co-inventor of earliest wcoj algorithms.
 In the 5th year of my PhD, Chris had introduced me to this area and we had written a paper together on the topic in the context of evaluating joins in distributed systems, such as MapReduce and Spark.
 I ended up working on